NieneB/InternshipReport/index.md

 In the cultural heritage field, the temporal dimension plays an important role to explore data.
 (Cerasuolo, Cutugno, & Leano, 2012) Spatial-temporal data visualization assumes and important role in the data presentation to users.
 The three dimensional data form of geo data (spatial, temporal and descriptive) helps users understand and gain knowledge in the discovery process.

  The goal of this research is to build a web-application to visualize geographically referenced intangible cultural heritage [ICH] data.
 Therefor this will be a design-oriented research.
 The context is a dataset of field names that were used by the local citizens around 1800 to refer to specific agricultural fields or areas, in Drenthe, the Netherlands.
 The information about the landscape that is hidden in the names gives a lot of historic information.
 Yet, noticeable is that this data is only know to a few selected historians.
 (Spek, Elerie, & Kosian, 2009) The data was supplied by the *Rijksdienst voor Cultureel Erfgoed* and based on the book *“van Jeruzalem tot Ezelakker, levende veldnamen van de Drentse Aa”*.
-More about the data will be described in  <a class="xref" href="#field-names-in-drenthe"> chapter $$ </a>.
+More about the data will be described in  <a class="xref" href="#field-names"> chapter 2.1 </a>.

- This research is part of an internship at Waag Society for the project of Heritage & Location. ( <a class="xref" href="#heritage-and-location-project-waag-society"> see section $$ </a>) This report describes the work and the results for the development of a web-application for the project Heritage & Location.
+ This research is part of an internship at Waag Society for the project of Heritage & Location. ( <a class="xref" href="#heritage-and-location"> see section 2.2.2 </a>) This report describes the work and the results for the development of a web-application for the project Heritage & Location.

 ## Objectives
 The overall objective of this study is to build an attractive web-application for the project Heritage & Location to show its potential of visualizing intangible heritage data and preserving them.
 This will be done by using the case-study of field-names in Drenthe, the Netherlands.
 To achieve this the following sub-objectives have been defined: